 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Looking at demand trends, the internet of the future will be made up of the same elements as it is today, but in a different -- even radical -- mix of fiber deployment, edge hosting and content delivery networks (CDNs).
+Looking at demand trends, the future internet infrastructure will be made up of the same elements as it is today, but in a different -- even radical -- mix of fiber deployment, edge hosting and content delivery networks (CDNs).
 The next transformation will change what operators use to build the infrastructure, how services are delivered and how it will ensure the future internet matches expectations.

 Router experts know that as much as 85% of router code is dedicated to computing data paths, both in the normal state and in response to faults or congestion.
 Additional fiber capacity could eliminate congestion, even when it's associated with sudden bursts of traffic, like streaming video.
 Additional fiber routes could ensure every connection has multiple alternative paths.
 And if a good path around a failure could be substituted quickly, network availability would be much better.